DeshanLokuge/Project-Rest-Vision/README.md

 Key <- "Enter the key you have been given by the Yelp Fusion"

-Name this as key.R and call this file within the server using: source(key.R)
+Name this as key.R and call this file within the server using: source("key.R")
-This get the application code provided here up and running.
+This will get the application code provided here up and running.